-The results in this paper appear to be different from the conclusion of previous work on solid quark stars, where the $I-\lambda_2$ relation is found to significantly deviate from the fluid case by up to $\sim 30\%$.
+The results in this paper appear to be different from the conclusion of previous work on solid QSs, where the $I-\lambda_2$ relations are found to significantly deviate from the fluid case by up to $\sim 30\%$.
 This deviation can either arise from the assumption in the previous work, where the background star is taken to be unsheared, or from the assumption in the formalism we employ here.
-Strictly speaking, the formulation we employ here for the non-radial perturbations (i.e., on determining $\lambda_2$ and $Q$) does not fully capture the elastic deformation.
-In particular, some off-diagonal terms in the spatial part of the perturbed stress energy tensor are missing due to a restrictive assumption on the solid EoS in the perturbed configuration\footnote{The stress-strain relation should depend on the eigenvalues of the strain tensor in the perturbed star under the eigen-basis formulation by Ref.~\cite{Karlovini:2007}, resulting in $(r,\theta)$, $(r,\phi)$, $(\theta,\phi)$ components in the stress energy tensor, which are not present if we assume that the perturbed radial vector $k^\alpha$ remains orthogonal to the surface of the two-sphere as in Ref.~\cite{Yagi:2015hda}.}.
+Strictly speaking, the formulation we employ here for the nonradial perturbations (i.e., on determining $\lambda_2$ and $Q$) does not fully capture the elastic deformation.
+In particular, some off-diagonal terms in the spatial part of the perturbed stress-energy tensor are missing due to a restrictive assumption on the solid EOS in the perturbed configuration\footnote{The stress-strain relation should depend on the eigenvalues of the strain tensor in the perturbed star under the eigenbasis formulation by Ref.~\cite{Karlovini:2007}, resulting in $(r,\theta)$, $(r,\phi)$, $(\theta,\phi)$ components in the stress-energy tensor, which are not present if we assume that the perturbed radial vector $k^\alpha$ remains orthogonal to the surface of the two-sphere as in Ref.~\cite{Yagi:2015hda}.}.
 However, these missing components are proportional to the transverse sound speeds (see Ref.~\cite{Karlovini:2007}), which are much smaller than the perturbations in the diagonal components that scale as the longitudinal sound speeds~\cite{Dong:2024lte}, even at the same perturbative level.
 Therefore, we expect the results reported here to serve as a reasonable first approximation of the true elastic deformations based on the existing formalism for anisotropic stars.
 Our next goal is to develop the full perturbation equations for polar deformations based on relativistic elastic theory~\cite{Carter:1973, Karlovini:2007}.